 - 6. Route the sprue heater and thermocouple wires through the wire channels in the manifold plate.
-Make sure all wiring is properly retained in the wire channels using wire clips.

-If the wire length is too long or too short, refer to Section 6.24 for information about - If the wire length is too long or too short, refer to Section 6.24 for information about adjusting the wire length. - 7.
+Make sure all wiring is properly retained in the wire channels using wire clips. - If the wire length is too long or too short, refer to Section 6.20 for information about adjusting the wire length. - 7.
 Label each wire with the heater zone number.
 Refer to the electrical schematic for the zone number. - 8.
 Crimp the wire ends and connect them to the appropriate multi-pin connectors.
 Refer to the electrical schematic for more information. - 9.
 Test the sprue heater.
 Refer to Section 6.5 for more information. - 10.
-If a center plate is not equipped, install the backing plate.
-Refer to Section 6.7.2 for more information.
+Install the backing plate.
+Refer to Section 6.7 for more information. - 11.
+Install the hot runner into the machine.
+Refer to Section 4.3 for more information.

-6.21.4 Installing a Sprue Heater with a Separate Thermocouple
+6.18.4 Installing a Sprue Heater with a Separate Thermocouple